Marko-S-O/SimpleGymTracker/UserInstructions.md

 -   **Delete**: Remove the program.
 Deleted data can’t be recovered.
 -   **Start →**: You can also use the exercises of the old programs to initialize a new workout, just like workout history and the current program.

-Data refresh ⟳
+# Data refresh ⟳

 Data refresh is triggered by clicking the icon ⟳ in the top-right corner of the app.

-**Intended use**: If a user submits data from one device and wants to make it available in another one, it needs to be made available using the data refresh.
+**Intended use**: If a user submits data from one device and wants to make it available in another one, it needs to be done using the data refresh.
 Typical use case is setting up a workout beforehand using web UI and later taking it into use in the phone at gym.

 **Data merging** rules: See section Data Storage for rules of data merging between local and server storages.